gotwbru/gotwbru/README.md

-print("Hello, I am Bruna, a beginner in Python.")
+## Hello, I am Bruna, a beginner in Python.